Career Schools Information from the New York Department of State's Division of Consumer Protection

 - State approved admission requirements, catalogs and enrollment agreements

 - State approved curriculum and equipment, reviewed by experts in the field

 - Facilities meeting State and local building, fire and health codes

-In order to increase consumer understanding of the benefits of attending licensed proprietary schools, the Division and SED have created a brochure containing tips, available through the Division or the SED’s Bureau of Proprietary School Supervision, and will be posted in Chinese, English, Korean, Russian, and Spanish.
+In order to increase consumer understanding of the benefits of attending licensed proprietary schools, the Division and NYSED have created a brochure containing tips, available through The Department of State or the NYSED’s Bureau of Proprietary School Supervision, and will be posted in Chinese, English, Korean, Russian, and Spanish.
 The Agencies conduct outreach and education sessions on a continuing basis, and upon request, statewide.

-To obtain further information about choosing a private career school, to find out if a particular school is licensed, or to see if complaints have been filed against a school, contact the SED’s Bureau of Proprietary School Supervision or calling (212) 643‐4760 or (518) 474‐3969.
+To obtain further information about private career schools, to find out if a particular school is licensed visit Bureau of Proprietary School Supervision or calling (212) 643‐4760 or (518) 474‐3969.

-Complaints about a proprietary school may be lodged with SED or Division via their respective websites.
+Complaints about a proprietary school may be lodged with NYSED or Department of State via their respective websites.